Energinet-DataHub/ARCHIVED-geh-timeseries/docs/business-workflows.md

-# Business workflows - time series
+# Business workflows - Time Series

 Below you will find an elaboration of the business workflows maintain by this domain.